How the US got fighter jets to the front line during WWII

 These days, when the United States wants to deploy fighters to an operating theater, the logistics are actually very simple.
-The fighters take off, they refuel in midair, and then they land at an operating base.
+The fighter jets take off, they refuel in midair, and then they land at an operating base.
 They may make some overnight stops, but they fly their way in, thanks to the impressive refueling capabilities of the 414 KC-135s and 59 KC-10s on inventory.

 But it wasn't always so simple, especially back during World War II.
 At that point, mid-air refueling had been done as a stunt, but there were no real practical applications.
 Most of the Army Air Force's fighters back then didn't have the range to regularly make non-stop flights.
 There were some notable exceptions, however.
 Bombers and the P-38 Lightning could usually make the flights across the Atlantic, typically via Greenland and Iceland.